marljonson/marljonson/README.md

 ### 🪼 About Me

 Hi there!
 My name is Marl.
-I'm a computer science major who's interested in managing software products for music, gaming, and the entertainment industry.
+I'm a computer programmer interested in making and managing software products in entertainment, music, and popular culture.
 I'm pursuing a minor in statistics to better understand the communities behind online platforms — from creators looking to license music for their games, to developers optimizing user engagement, to players and users whose behavior can inform smarter recommendation systems and tailored experiences.

 ### 🍋 Tech Stack

-- **Languages:** Java, Python, HTML/CSS
+- **Languages:** Java, Python, C, HTML/CSS
 - **Frameworks/Libraries:** React, Node.js
 - **Tools/Software:** Figma, Tableau, Google Drive, Microsoft Applications

 ### 🪸 Projects

-- **Listenade:** Built a magazine from scratch to showcase my pop music opinions, updated periodically.
+- **Listenade:** An online magazine to showcase my pop music opinions, updated periodically.
    - Developed a music magazine website to display text reviews with optimized desktop and mobile scaling
    - Created a directory system using GitHub and GitHub Pages, connecting the repository to a personal domain